This post was updated on October 24th, 2019

 - Remember that even natural sweeteners like honey, maple syrup, and coconut sugar are best avoided because they still contain 50% fructose despite being marketed as “healthier”.

 - When absolutely needed, choose glucose only sweeteners like brown rice syrup or dextrose.
-Stevia is another suitable alternative as this herb derived sweetener has a slightly positive effect on your blood glucose levels and appears to be generally safe (Carrera-Lanestosa et al. 201728; Mathur et al. 201729).
+Pure stevia is another suitable alternative as this herb derived sweetener has a slightly positive effect on your blood glucose levels and appears to be generally safe (Carrera-Lanestosa et al. 201728; Mathur et al. 201729).

 - Minimize the risk of cravings by following the right PCOS diet.
 This should include plenty of healthy proteins and fats that leave you full and not reaching for that candy bar.